Voltar para o blog

 Where to start

 Choose the 5 best-selling products on your menu.
-Build each one’s technical sheet today.
-Compare the current CMV with the ideal CMV for your segment.
+Build each one's recipe card today.
+Compare the current COGS with the ideal COGS for your segment.

 If the majority is above the target, you have an opportunity to increase margin without having to sell more — just price better.